XIP-68 (Draft): Automated Fork Recovery

 CommitResult commit_result = 4;

-// The epoch number after the commit was applied, if successful.
+// The epoch number after the commit was applied, or the existing state otherwise

 uint64 applied_epoch_number = 5;

-// The encryption state after the commit was applied, if successful.
+// The encryption state after the commit was applied, or the existing state otherwise

 bytes applied_epoch_authenticator = 6;